FWDekker/fo4vr-modlist/README.md

 all.
 [MCM](https://www.nexusmods.com/fallout4/mods/21497) (v1.39) also doesn't work; mods that use MCM are fine, but you can't configure them through MCM.
+What we're left with is a single UI mod, which actually works fine.

 1. **[Full Dialog VR](https://www.nexusmods.com/fallout4/mods/28516/)** (v1.1) <sub>![recommended]</sub>
    In conversations, you usually have four response options.
    The game summarises these using keywords.
    This is annoying, because your character may say something completely different from what you expected.
    This mod replaces the keywords with the full line your character will say.
+   * **Patch:**
-   * After installing, edit the mod's files, and remove the file `interface\MultiActivateMenu.swf`.
+     After installing, right-click the mod, click "Open in Explorer", enter the directory `interface`, and delete the file `MultiActivateMenu.swf`.
-     This fixes a bug where no text is shown at all when talking with followers.
+     This fixes a VR-specific bug where no icons are shown when talking with followers.

 ## 4.9 Gameplay<a name="gameplay"></a> <small><sup>[top ▲](#toc)</sup></small>
 1. **[FRIK - Full Player Body with IK](https://www.nexusmods.com/fallout4/mods/53464)** (v0.58) <sub>![required]</sub>